mvdbeek/ifbcloud/README.rst

 Limitations
 -----------
-We're currently just launching the Docker appliance (number 206), which is what I'm using all the time.
-PR's to improve this are welcome.
-You can extract the instance id's from the dashboard's html.

-Similarly, you can attach permanent storage to your new instances, but you first need to manually create the disks in the `IFB cloud storage interface <https://cloud.france-bioinformatique.fr/cloud/storage/>`_.
+You can attach permanent storage to your new instances, but you first need to manually create the disks in the `IFB cloud storage interface <https://cloud.france-bioinformatique.fr/cloud/storage/>`_.

 This utility is not using any public API, just reverse-engineered from the browser's post requests, so this may